Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-Territories showed very different combinations of order volume and average order value.
+Territories showed substantially different combinations of order volume, revenue and average order value.

 For example:

+- **Southwest** generated the highest territory revenue at approximately **24.18 million**
-- Australia had high order volume but a relatively low average order value.
+- **Australia** recorded **6,843 orders** but had a relatively low average order value of approximately **1,557**
+- **Central** recorded only **385 orders** but had an average order value of approximately **20,543**
-- Central and Southeast had much lower order volumes but very high average order values.
+- **Southeast** also showed relatively low order volume combined with a high average order value
-- Southwest generated the highest total territory revenue.

 ### Recommendation

-Use different strategies by territory.
+Territories should not be managed using a single commercial strategy.

-**High-volume, lower-value territories**
+**High-volume, lower-value territories** may benefit from:

-- increase cross-selling
-- raise average basket value
+- increasing average order value
-- improve repeat-purchase rates
+- cross-selling
-- promote product bundles
+- product bundling
+- repeat-purchase analysis
-- analyse lower-value order patterns
+- analysis of lower-value order patterns

-**Low-volume, high-value territories**

-- focus on key accounts
+**Lower-volume, higher-value territories** may benefit from:

+- key-account monitoring
-- protect large commercial orders
+- protection of large commercial orders
-- improve opportunity forecasting
-- identify similar high-potential customers
+- identification of similar high-value customers
+- improved large-order forecasting
-- monitor concentration risk
+- monitoring customer concentration

 ### Expected business benefit

-Territory-specific strategies are more likely to improve performance than applying one approach across all markets.
+Territory-specific strategies would better reflect the different purchasing patterns and commercial structures observed across markets.

 ---

-## 9. Assess Salespeople Using a Balanced Scorecard
+## 9. Assess Salespeople Using Multiple Performance Measures

 ### Evidence

-Linda Mitchell generated the highest salesperson revenue, while Jillian Carson processed more orders.

-Some salespeople achieved high average order values from fewer transactions.
+**Linda Mitchell** generated the highest salesperson revenue at approximately **10.37 million** from **418 orders**.

+**Jillian Carson** generated approximately **10.07 million** while processing **473 orders**.

+The results demonstrate that high revenue does not necessarily require the highest number of orders.

 ### Recommendation

-Evaluate salesperson performance using several measures:
+Salesperson performance should be assessed using a balanced combination of measures rather than relying on a single KPI.

+Relevant measures include:

 - total revenue
 - number of orders
 - average order value
 - revenue growth
-- customer retention
+- customer activity
-- territory potential
 - proportion of high-value orders
-- performance against quota, where appropriate
+- territory performance

 ### Expected business benefit

-A balanced scorecard would avoid rewarding only order volume or only revenue and would provide a fairer assessment of performance.
+A balanced performance view would provide a more complete assessment of salesperson contribution and reduce the risk of evaluating performance using only revenue or transaction volume.

 ---